American Society of Addiction Medicine

 US Drug Enforcement Agency

-- Detailed explanation on drug scheduling form the DEA.
+- Detailed explanation of drug scheduling from the DEA.

 2018 Surgeon General’s Report